-SETP 4113 - Petroleum Management and Entrepreneurship

-Pre-Requisites: SETP 3113 Petroleum Economics (pass with at least D+)
+SETP 4113 - Petroleum Management and Entrepreneurship Pre-Requisites: SETP 3113 Petroleum Economics (Taken)

 This course is pertinent to petroleum engineering and business topics.
 It will cover the types of PSC normally practised in Malaysia.
 A group project, utilizing a widely used industry software package for economic evaluations will be given.
 The project consisted of information regarding possible investments in oil and/or gas fields to determine the best options of development for the fields that would yield the maximum total return on investment.
 The knowledge of financing, costing, and budgeting will be considered in the analysis.